Neighborhoods · Coral Springs

 Bottom Line

 Forest Hills is the neighborhood that doesn't need to advertise.
-It sells itself through word of mouth, school ratings, and the simple fact that people who move here don't leave.
-At a median around $229K, you're getting established Coral Springs living with mature landscaping, real lot sizes, and school zoning that families fight for — all while pocketing thousands in tax savings every year compared to up north.
+It sells itself through word of mouth and the simple fact that people who move here don't leave.
+At a single-family median in the low $600s, you're getting established Coral Springs living with mature landscaping and real lot sizes, all while pocketing thousands in tax savings every year compared to up north.

 Ready to plant roots under the oaks?
 Beth and Griff will show you around.
 Fair warning: bring comfortable shoes — you'll want to walk every street.